LACNOG/dns-dnssec-labs/tutorial-lacnic35/README.md

 ns1	IN	A	100.100.1.4
 ns2	IN	A   100.100.1.5

+nombres IN  TXT juan
+nombres IN  TXT pedro
+nombres IN  TXT jose

 ```

 2. Agregar la configuración de la zona a la configuración del servidor de nombres: